 For years the training and calibre of its summer program staff has been first rate.

 Each group of campers has a cabin leader that is typically in their early twenties, studying at university and getting paid at one of the most rewarding jobs a young person can find.
-Also with each group of campers is usually a second leader, a volunteer, who is typically an older high school student and often a past participant in the camp’s LIT leadership program.
+Also with each group of campers is usually a second leader, a volunteer, who is typically an older high school student and often a past participant in the camp’s CIT leadership program.

 If you want to send your kids to a camp with exceptional leaders and staff, then Camp Pringle is a great camp to send them to.

 Camp Pringle is a church camp, but it’s not a bible camp.
 There is definitely a church element to the camp-sponsored programs, but it’s inclusive, welcoming, respectful and, as to be expected with the United Church, fairly politically correct.

 Camp Pringle is the kind of church camp that most people can feel comfortable sending their children to – there is no pressure for participants to convert, become Christian or change their own personal religious beliefs, or at least that’s been our experience.